St Peter's College, Adelaide: Sport

 St Peter's College is a member of the Sports Association for Adelaide Schools (SAAS).
 Each student at St Peter's is required to play both a summer and winter sport.

 Staff and past students conduct training sessions.
 Weekend competitions are held at the school (or at away venues) each weekend against other schools in Adelaide.
 Many sports have an annual intercollegiate showdown against rivals Prince Alfred College, known as the "Intercol".
 Some intercol events include the head of the river, football showdown, water polo, and basketball.
 The cricket intercol is the oldest continuous cricket match in the world, having been played annually since 1878.

 Music

 The school runs an extensive music program which encourages students to study musical instruments and perform in ensembles.
 These ensembles perform in several concerts throughout the year, both within the school and externally.
-Groups include a middle-school, intermediate and senior concert band, senior choir, orchestra, string orchestra, Dixieland band, and three big bands with the senior two formerly named after prominent Australian jazz musicians James Morrison and Don Burrows.
+Groups include 3 middle-school concert bands, a senior concert band, senior choir, a large and small jazz vocal ensemble, orchestra, string orchestra, a symphonic band, and four big bands with the senior two formerly named after prominent Australian jazz musicians James Morrison and Don Burrows.
+The most senior Big Band has won first place in Generations in Jazz in 2024 and 2025.

 In 2018, the music department was moved to the former Languages Centre, next to the Burchnall Sports Centre.
-This new facility included sound-proofed practice rooms, large rehearsal spaces, and will include a recording studio.
+This new facility included sound-proofed practice rooms and large rehearsal spaces as well as three music classrooms downstairs.